 1. Making friends is important.
 But it’s not always easy.
 Everyone reading this has, at some point in their life, been in a room full of people where no one knew what to say.
 And if I’m honest, computer scientists can sometimes be, well…slightly more difficult to talk to.
 You will keep walking into different versions of that same room all throughout your life, and it will never get any easier without practice.
 It especially won’t be any easier during those high stakes career moments like conferences, meet-and-greets at your dream job interview, or meetings with new collaborators.
 It can be less stressful and anxiety-provoking to handle critical career moments if you get used to it in the more quotidian contexts of academic life.

 2. To get started, people love it when you ask thoughtful questions about their research.
-Listen closely, try to understand what they’re working on, and ask about the most thought-provoking components.
+Don’t just ask about their topic, nod your head, and move on.
+Listen closely, make eye contact, try to understand what they’re working on, think critically about it, and ask thought-provoking questions.
 It’s an awesome way to break the ice and practice intellectual discourse.
-This can also be a nice to segue into more casual and friendly conversations, as well.
-(And don’t undervalue casual, friendly relationships either!
-A kind word from a random grad school acquaintance working at your dream company or university just might be what lands you the job someday.
+This can and often does segue into more casual and friendly conversations, as well.
+(Don’t undervalue casual, friendly relationships!
+A kind word from a random grad school acquaintance working at your dream company or university just might be what lands you the job someday.)

 3. You D.E.S.E.R.V.E. to spend time on things that improve your happiness and well-being, even if that means defying unhealthy expectations.
 This includes: being with friends, working or playing at your hobbies, being active, eating well, and sleeping enough.
 Please do these things for yourselves.
 Evidence suggests that being happy improves your productivity.
 It’s not the other way around.
 Watch this TED talk if you don’t believe me.
 I don’t know about you, but for me, my friends and passions, both related to and apart from my research, drive a lot of my feelings of happiness, and my sense of purpose in life.